Chapter 21.41

 21.41.020 Accessory dwelling unit.

-(a) Accessory dwelling units shall comply with the development standards of the underlying zone where the accessory dwelling unit is located, except as modified by this section.
+(3) Development Standards.
+Accessory dwelling units must comply with the applicable development standards of the underlying zone, except as modified by the following:

 21.41.030 Level 1 home business.